Globalization and the Environment: Macalester-Pomona-Swarthmore Consortium

 The program is built around students’ individualized Directed Study Projects.
 The program is designed around a focused study theme of “Globalization and the Environment”.
 Students will grapple with the philosophical, scientiPic, social, aesthetics, and ethical dimensions of the program theme.
 All students are required to participate in the Consortium’s Trans-disciplinary Core Seminar on Globalization and the Environment and two UCT courses.
 The academic program provides teaching, discussion, reading, educational excursions and the Directed Study Project.
 The Macalester-Pomona-Swarthmore Consortium accepts students from Haverford who are interested in environmental studies.

-Anthropology, Archeology, African Languages (Xhosa, Zulu, Sotho, and Swahili), African Studies, Afrikaans and Neerlandistiek Languages, Botany, Education, Environmental and Geographical Science, Geological Studies, History, Life Sciences, Oceanography, Philosophy, and Zoology.
+Anthropology, Archeology, African Languages (Xhosa, Zulu, Sotho, and Swahili), African Studies, Afrikaans and Neerlandistiek Languages, Botany, Education, Engineering, Environmental and Geographical Science, Geological Studies, History, Life Sciences, Oceanography, Philosophy, and Zoology.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

 Orientation: The program begins in the first days of January, six weeks prior to the UCT semester, for the Core course which serves as an orientation to South Africa and the program theme: the interrelationships between globalization and the environment".

 Number of Students: Approximately 19,000 University of Cape Town students, of whom 2,500 are international, representing 75 countries.